danielnaber/jwordsplitter/README.txt

 java -jar jwordsplitter-x.y.jar <filename>

-To export the German dictionary from the JAR file, use this command: java -cp jwordsplitter-x.y.jar de.danielnaber.wordtools.jwordsplitter.converter.ExportDict /de/danielnaber/wordsGerman.ser
+To export the German dictionary from the JAR file, use this command: java -cp jwordsplitter-x.y.jar de.danielnaber.jwordsplitter.converter.ExportDict /de/danielnaber/jwordsplitter/wordsGerman.ser

-To serialize a text dictionary (one word per line) to a binary format so it can be used by jWordSplitter, use this command: java -cp jwordsplitter-x.y.jar de.danielnaber.wordtools.jwordsplitter.converter.SerializeDict textDict textDict.ser
+To serialize a text dictionary (one word per line) to a binary format so it can be used by jWordSplitter, use this command: java -cp jwordsplitter-x.y.jar de.danielnaber.jwordsplitter.converter.SerializeDict textDict textDict.ser

 TODO:
   -build the dictionary from Morphy data